StefanT-DFIR/CTFs-Writeups/HTB Sherlocks/ OpTinselTrace24-5: Tale of Maple Syrup/OpTinselTrace24-5 Tale of Maple Syrup.md

 ![Alt Text](Images/Downloadedfiles.png)

 At 2024-11-05 12:04:24 a suspect Twinkles shared these files with Krampus using Mega chat application.
-Claiming that he don't remember passwords that he used.
+Claiming that he doesn't remember password that he used.

 ![Alt Text](Images/Zipping.png)

 ![Alt Text](Images/info-send(1).zipsent.png)

 The files "zippping(1).png" and "info-send(1).zip" are collected through the forensic acquisition process.

 The first file "zippping(1).png" is the screenshot of the 7z application when "info-send(1).zip" was prepared to be created.
 The screenshot provides very useful information, Twinkle uses the old encryption method ZipCrypto and the length of the password is 11 characters.